Kong/docs.konghq.com/app/_src/deck/reference/deck_file_kong2kic.md

 ---

-The `kong2kic` subcommand transforms Kong's configuration files, written in the deck format, into Kubernetes manifests suitable for the {{site.kic_product_name}}.
-This tool serves as a bridge for deploying API configurations from deck files directly to a Kubernetes cluster running {{site.kic_product_name}}, facilitating  integration into the final stages of an APIOps pipeline.
+The `kong2kic` subcommand transforms Kong's configuration files, written in the decK format, into Kubernetes manifests suitable for the {{site.kic_product_name}}.
+This tool serves as a bridge for deploying API configurations from decK files directly to a Kubernetes cluster running {{site.kic_product_name}}, facilitating integration into the final stages of an APIOps pipeline.
 Essentially, `kong2kic` translates the desired API configurations into a format that `kubectl` can deploy, ensuring that the API's intended state is accurately reflected in the Kubernetes environment.

 `kong2kic` integrates API management within kubernetes environments, offering support for both Gateway API and Ingress API standards.
 Currently supports the HTTP/HTTPS protocol.